askiefer/project-dumpdb-/README.md

 The landfill gas to energy feature converts the amount of waste in place in tons of the returned landfill to landfill gas produced, Megawatts generated, and number of homes powered.

+## <a name="data"></a>Data

+The landfill site data is from the EPA's Landfill Methane Outreach Program, and can be found [here](https://www3.epa.gov/lmop/index.html).
+Other available government data sources can be found at EPA's Developer Central [here](https://developer.epa.gov/category/data/).